The Mega-Strong Dollar Makes A Buy In This Market Irresistible Right Now

-It’s a growing pain of every large city in the world, and the mayor is working on initiatives to address the problem.
+It’s a growing pain of every large city in the world, and the mayor continues to work on initiatives to address the problem.

-When Kathleen and I are in Medellín, we do our part to help by walking everywhere we can.
+When we’re in Medellín, Kathleen and I do our part to help by walking everywhere we can.
 While the city is large and spread out, we spend 99% of our time in the zone around our neighborhood… along the Golden Mile.
 Shopping, restaurants, movie theaters, and parks are all within a 5- to 30-minute walk.
 It’s one of the things we like most about our El Poblado location.

-Some people might complain that nobody in Medellín speaks English.
-You can find more English-speaking service providers—attorneys, bankers, doctors, etc.—than 10 years ago when Kathleen and I first began focusing our attention here.
+Some people might grumble that nobody in Medellín speaks English.
+You can find more English-speaking service providers—attorneys, bankers, doctors, etc.—than 12 years ago when Kathleen and I first began focusing our attention here.
 But you won’t find a large English-speaking local population like you can in Panama City or even Paris.

 That’s a good thing for anyone wanting to learn Spanish.

-This will change over time, as many locals are taking English classes and English is being taught in schools.
+This is changing over time, as many locals are taking English classes and English is being taught in schools.
 One language school we know that offers both Spanish and English instruction has more locals signed up for English than foreigners signed up for Spanish.

-Some who visit Medellín complain that it’s too hot.
+Some who visit Medellín say that it’s too hot.
 For me, these folks fall into the category of the guy upset about the toll roads.
 Go home or stop talking about it.

-No air conditioning means low electric bills, which helps to make Medellín a very affordable place to live.
-The peso remains relatively weak against the U.S. and Canadian dollars, compared with my first visit almost 10 years ago.
+No air conditioning means a low electric bill, which helps to make Medellín a very affordable place to live.
+The peso remains relatively weak against the U.S. and Canadian dollars.
 That means prices for eating out and groceries are a bargain in dollar terms.

-Still, you’ll hear some expats complain about the high taxes on alcohol, which makes the price of a bottle of rum or wine as much as, or many times more than, what you’d pay back home.
-Give up drinking or bite the bullet and be happy that most everything else in this town is a bargain.
+Still, you’ll hear some expats object to the high taxes on alcohol, which makes the price of a bottle of rum or wine as much as and sometimes more than you’d pay back home.
+Give up drinking or bite the bullet and be happy that everything else in this town is a screaming bargain.

-No place is perfect and certainly Colombia and Medellín aren’t for everyone, but when you clear away the decades of negative propaganda about the narcos and Escobar (who has been dead for more than two decades), you see that Medellín is one of the best cities in the world to spend time in as a foreigner right now.
+No place is perfect and certainly Colombia and Medellín aren’t for everyone, but when you clear away the decades of negative propaganda about the narcos and Escobar (who has been dead for more than two decades), you see that Medellín is one of the best place in the world to hang your hat.